 The successful test of the powerful laser is a major step forward for the Navy’s directed energy weapons ambitions.

 The San Antonio class landing platform dock USS Portland has successfully knocked down a small drone using its new laser directed energy weapon.
-The ship was first spotted with the system installed as it left its homeport in San Diego California in December 2019, which The War Zone was first to report.
+The ship was first spotted with the system installed as it left its homeport in San Diego California in December 2019, which The War Zone

 The U.S. Navy's Pacific Fleet announced the test of Portland's laser weapon, which is formally known as the Laser Weapon System Demonstrator (LWSD) Mk 2 Mod 0, on May 22, 2020.
 The test itself took place on May 16 at an unspecified location in the Pacific Ocean.
 The service described the event as "the first system-level implementation of a high-energy class solid-state laser," but did not say if this was the first time that the ship has actually fired the weapon.

 "The Solid State Laser Weapons System Demonstrator is a unique capability the Portland gets to test and operate for the Navy, while paving the way for future weapons systems," Navy Captain Karrey Sanders, Portland's commanding officer, said in a statement.
 "By conducting advanced at sea tests against UAVs [unmanned aerial vehicles] and small crafts, we will gain valuable information on the capabilities of the Solid State Laser Weapons System Demonstrator against potential threats."